daurnimator/lpeg_patterns/README.md

   - `fragment` (pattern): matches the fragment segment of a URI
   - `sane_uri` (pattern): a variant that shouldn't match things that people would not normally consider URIs. e.g. uris without a hostname
+  - `sane_host` (pattern): a variant that shouldn't match things that people would not normally consider valid hosts.
   - `sane_authority` (pattern): a variant that shouldn't match things that people would not normally consider valid hosts.